After losing a loved one, you have to probate their will within the Texas probate timeline.

 Texas offers a streamlined probate process, called a Small Estate Affidavit, for estates with a value of $75,000 or less and that have no will.
 Basically, you fill out a form and file it with the local probate court.

 The complicated part is determining if the estate meets the requirements for a Small Estate Affidavit.
-At The Law Offices of Kyle Robbins, PLLC, we can explain all of the probate options available to you.
+At Robbins Estate Law PLLC, we can explain all of the probate options available to you.

 In a regular probate case, court fees vary by county but can be quite expensive.
-Right now, in Travis County, it’s about $400 to open up a probate case.
+Typically, with a will, the cost to get through probate is between $5,000 and $8,000.

-If you don’t have a will, it’s closer to $1,300 because we have to appoint an attorney ad litem, which is a second attorney.
-That attorney’s job is to make sure we’ve found all of the heirs and are reporting them to the court.
+If you don’t have a will, probate typically costs between $10,000 and $15,000 because we have to appoint an attorney ad litem, which is a second attorney.
+That attorney’s job is to conduct an independent investigation and make sure we’ve found all of the heirs and are reporting them to the court.

 Most probate court websites explicitly state that they do not allow you to attempt to represent yourself in probate court.
 This is because most estates involve the rights of multiple parties.
-There are usually several heirs, creditors and other parties.
+There are usually several heirs, creditors and other parties, all of whom have interests which need to be represented.
+Additionally, the probate court imposes a fiduciary responsibility on the executor, making them personally liable for any breach of that responsibility.
+As a result, the court imposes the requirement of legal counsel to assist in the fulfillment of the obligations of the appointed executor.

 For more information on Timeframe To Probate A Will in Texas, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (512) 851-1248 today.